Mikeyman64/L3_washer_GUI/README.md

 - Hardware integration with the raspberry pi, and anything related to reading values for the Calibration, may require extra playing around with packages like gpiod, rpi_lcd, etc. In other words, functionality reading from washer hardware is not automatically guaranteed inside of washVenv.
+- KivyMD 2.0.0 at least must be installed.
+At time of this update (8/15/2025) PyPi only installs up to 1.2.0 which does not install MDFabButton, which is needed for this build.
+See Requirements for more details.
 - (washVenv2) is an experimental one that might also work.
 However, I would still recommend just sticking with washVenv.

 ### Requirements